 Explicitly adding isolates to a project¶

 Explicitly adding isolates to the project can be done individually or in batch mode.
 To add individually, click the add (+) project member link on the curator’s main page.
+This function is normally hidden, so you may need to click the ‘Show all’ toggle to display it.

 Select the project from the dropdown list box and enter the id of the isolate that you wish to add to the project.
 Click ‘Submit’.